 With its smooth and powerful V-6, along with the unique availability of all-wheel drive, the 2020 Toyota Sienna is a solid performer.

 Every 2020 Toyota Sienna has a big, reasonably powerful V-6 engine teamed to a well-behaved 8-speed automatic transmission.
-That’s a solid combination, plus the Sienna is the only minivan available with all-wheel drive.
+That’s a solid combination, plus the Sienna and Chrysler Pacifica are the only minivans available with all-wheel drive.
 It scores 5 out of 10 points on our scale.
-(Read more about how we rate cars.)

 The Sienna’s cabin isn’t as hushed as some rivals, but the Toyota is smooth, comfortable and refined.
 In Sienna SE guise, the van rides firmer, but it isn’t rough or uncomfortable.
 The trade-off is improved roadholding, though it’s far short of sporty.

-With all-wheel drive, the Sienna is ready for a ski trip or a winter commute and we’re not sure why it’s the only van so equipped.
+With all-wheel drive, the Sienna is ready for a ski trip or a winter commute and we’re not sure why many other vans don't offer the same feature.

 2020 Toyota Sienna